How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • Longitudinal - the fracture line runs in a parallel direction to the axis of the little finger;

 • Comminuted - not one, but several fracture lines appear, which divide the bone fragment into many fragments.
-They can damage tissue, thereby forming an open fracture.
+They can damage the tissue, thereby forming an open fracture.

 Symptoms and signs

-1. Sharp severe pain after traumatic impact;
+1. Sharp severe pain after traumatic exposure;

 2. Rapidly increasing swelling of the soft tissues around the phalanx;